Getting Started#

 The only prerequisite for installing PyVista is Python itself.
 If you don’t have Python yet and want the simplest way to get started, we recommend you use the Anaconda Distribution.

-PyVista can be installed locally with conda, with pip.
+PyVista can be installed locally with conda or pip.
 If you’d prefer it, you can also run PyVista on the cloud using Google Colab or MyBinder.
 For more detailed instructions, see the installation guide below.

 Installation#